kailash-manasarovar/statement/docs/personal/health.md

 ## Kidneys

 - Since December 2022, I have had trouble with my kidneys, particularly the right one.
-- At Christmas 2022, I had a seizure of some sort in Samui on holiday and I went to A&E. They told me everything was fine, it was just panic, but nevertheless I had frothy urine for a few days after that.
+- At Christmas 2022, I had a seizure of some sort in Samui on holiday and I went to A&E at Bangkok Hospital.
+They told me everything was fine, it was just panic, but nevertheless I had frothy urine for a few days after that.
 - On 28th January, I got a mild form of rhabdo at chamber music class with the trumpet teacher.
 - I suffered frothy urine and other ill effects after that for some time.
 - I went on a strict kidney diet, lost a lot of weight (15kg) and the urine problem became intermittent.
+- I went to my GP in Denia for a blood test to check for kidney failure markers.
+They did a blood test for everything and skipped the kidney function test.
+There was no explanation why.
+- I went to the pharmacy in Denia to do a DIY creatinine test.
+They never had one available.
+It was not clear why.
-- It always comes back hard if I'm unwell.
+- The frothy urine and pain in my kidney area always comes back hard if I'm unwell.
 So, for example, when I had Covid in May 2023, my kidneys were battered from it.
 This was also true when I had the serious chest infection from 13th March to 5th April where I even cracked a rib coughing.
-During this time I had frothy urine all the time.
+I also became unwell in August 2024 with a chest infection.
+During these times I had frothy urine and back pain all the time.
 - My urine became frothy again whenever I was back in Denia living at Carrer Furs.
 - On 12th November 2024, at Bangkok Hospital, I undertook the comprehensive kidney analysis tests.
 - Everything was normal except for anion gap which was low.
     - [Kidney analysis results page 1](../content/documents/health/kidney-1.JPG)
     - [Kidney analysis results page 2](../content/documents/health/kidney-2.JPG)
+- I continue to have daily pain in my kidney area but no froth in urine at the time of writing.

 ## Eyes